Versioned Python nodes Local or remote runs Run history and artifacts

 04

-Send the right step to the right machine.
+Send the run to the right machine.
 Continue where you started.

-A notebook, service, or daemon agent can hand a concrete SPL object to a private worker, wait for the remote result, then keep the surrounding computation moving on the origin machine.
+A notebook, service, or console user hands one concrete node version to an allowed private worker, waits for the result, then keeps the surrounding work moving on the origin machine.
+You never have to open that worker to the public internet.

 Origin keeps context Inputs, follow-up code, and the final workflow stay with the caller.